 Our live projects reflect our belief in learning by doing.
 Executive MBA participants work on two major projects during their studies which offer experiential learning:

 - Individual Project

 These live projects provide a rare opportunity for participants to explore new industries and test new approaches within an academic framework.
-You will be supported by academic mentors to ensure you are getting the most out of your project and to promote a rigorous academic approach.
+You will be supported by mentors to ensure you are getting the most out of your project and promote a rigorous approach.